Nightclub Fires Fast Facts

 January 16, 2008 - The Rhode Island Parole Board announces that Michael Derderian, the owner of Station Nightclub, will be released in October 2009, one year early from his four-year prison sentence.

-March 19, 2008 - Daniel Biechele is released from prison, after serving less than half of his four-year sentence.
+March 19, 2008 - Biechele is released from prison, after serving less than half of his four-year sentence.

 January 9, 2009 - Court-appointed Special Master Francis McGovern submits a plan to the court on how to divide a proposed $176 million settlement.
 The money will be divided between 300 plaintiffs.
 It will also be divided proportionally based on the severity of injuries and suffering, similar to the way the September 11th victims' compensation fund was apportioned.